Jason Preston

-Jason Preston (born August 10, 1999) is an American professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA).
+Jason Preston (born August 10, 1999) is an American professional basketball player for the San Diego Clippers of the NBA G League.
 He played college basketball for the Ohio Bobcats.

-After three seasons at Ohio, Preston was drafted 33rd overall by the Orlando Magic in the 2021 NBA draft and was traded to the Clippers.
+After three seasons at Ohio University, Preston was drafted 33rd overall by the Orlando Magic in the 2021 NBA draft and was traded to the Clippers.
 He missed his entire rookie season after undergoing surgery to address an injury in his right foot.